aboyker/rnn-classifier/README.md

 The parser function can also return a tuple containing the parsed line with a label (preferably one-hot-encoded).

 Ex:  "There are many parrots in the park" ==> (['There', 'are', 'many', 'parrots, 'in', 'the', 'park'], [0, 1] )

+## Deployement/predictions on novel data

+TODO: Fill up predict.py file

+## Performance comparison with CNN for text classification

+This model achieves  80.6% acccuracy on the STSA data set (on validation data), using the default parameters (performance can vary due to random initialization of weights).
+However, a CNN can achieve more than 95% accuracy on validation data on the same dataset (see my other repo [ cnn-documents-classification](https://github.com/aboyker/convnet-document-classification) )